Kathryn Davis (writer): Reception

 Davis' first memoir, Aurelia, Aurélia, was met with positive reviews.
 Los Angeles Times said Davis' ability to "sidestep reality has allowed her to successfully transcend the conventional let-me-tell-you style of memoir."
 The New York Times said her memoir "mimics the atemporal quality of the episodes that give meaning to life."
-Chicago Review of Books said her memoir teaches an important lesson: "it is only through our remarkable apparatus of association that we will find meaning in life."
+The Chicago Review of Books said her memoir teaches an important lesson: "it is only through our remarkable apparatus of association that we will find meaning in life."